 Said Dr. Nicholas after passage of the initiative, “This is a national movement already.
 There are hundreds of marches across the country for National Crime Victims’ Rights Week every year.
 We need to harness that energy to ensure victims’ rights for every American.”
 Marsy’s Law was opposed by nearly every major newspaper in California state and yet the people of California passed the measure with 54% of the vote.
 The message was clear – Californians wanted crime victims and their families to have guaranteed rights.

 Now, Dr. Nicholas is now lending his support to equal crime victims’ rights efforts across the United States.
-Since Marsy’s Law passed in California, it has been overwhelmingly approved by voters in Florida, Georgia, Illinois, Kentucky, Nevada, North Carolina, North Dakota, Ohio, Oklahoma, and South Dakota.
-Currently, efforts are underway in Idaho, Iowa, Maine, Mississippi, New Hampshire, Pennsylvania, and Wisconsin.
+Since Marsy’s Law was passed in California, it has been overwhelmingly approved by voters in Florida, Georgia, Illinois, Kentucky, Nevada, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, South Dakota, and Wisconsin.
+Currently, efforts are underway in Idaho, Iowa, Maine, Mississippi, New Hampshire, and Tennessee.